trevisanj/f311/f311/pyfant/README.md

 # <a name=S4></a>4 Tasks

-This section briefly describes some tasks that can be performed with `pyfant` applications.
+This section briefly describes some tasks that can be performed with `ftpyfant` applications.